BLB Solicitors

 Can a solicitor act for both the buyer and seller in conveyancing?

-This is a question that crops up pretty regularly – and I quite understand why.
-From a client’s perspective, if one solicitor was acting for both parties, surely there would be scope to speed up the conveyancing process by removing the need for two solicitors to review and deal with the same documents.
-Certainly, no time would be lost in communication between solicitors, and might there also be an overall saving in legal costs?
+This is a question that arises quite regularly – and I quite understand why.
+From a client’s perspective, if one solicitor acts for both parties, surely there’s scope to speed up the conveyancing process by:

 Kayleigh Curtis